mariana-gaminho/ANNs-car-purchase-amount-predictions/README.md

 - Credit Card Debt
 - Net Worth

 The trained model will take these attributes as input and provide a prediction for the total dollar amount customers are willing to pay for a car.
-In real life context, this kinf of information could be valuable for car dealerships, financial institutions, and other relevant stakeholders in the automotive industry.
+In real life context, this kind of information could be valuable for car dealerships, financial institutions, and other relevant stakeholders in the automotive industry.

 ## Usage